 If you’re an apprentice who has been made redundant or are at risk of redundancy, finding the right support is essential to getting back on track with your employment.

 If you have been made redundant from your apprenticeship, it is essential to contact your training provider as soon as possible.
 The Education and Skills Funding Agency are working with training providers to help apprentices that have been made redundant find an alternative employer.
-This ensures all apprentices have the opportunity to continue with both their apprenticeship and end-point assessment.
+This ensures all apprentices have the opportunity to continue with both their apprenticeship and end-point assessment, ensuring that they are able to get recognition for the academic part of the apprenticeship that they have completed to date.

 Due to the challenges the coronavirus pandemic has placed on the economy, the rate of redundancy in the UK has increased.
 This may be because of a business closure or the necessary reduction of the workforce.